HEAL/cedar-form-docs/docs/study-type.md

     * Molecule studies treat or observe molecules (e.g. enzymology, chemical/protein binding or engineering, protein crystallization, etc.).
     * For computational studies, consider your subject of interest (e.g. modeling humans, human interaction, molecules, or molecular interactions).
 If these do not apply, skip the question, or contact heal-support@datacommons.io for questions or support.

+    > If these do not apply, skip the question, or contact heal-support@datacommons.io for questions or support.

     **How this field will be used**
     > These values will likely be filterable under “Advanced Search'' on the HEAL Platform Discovery page, and will allow users to quickly find broad, relevant studies, study data, or study-generated knowledge.
 For **example:**